Philip Whitchurch: Roles

 He also played Derek, the chair of governors, in the first series of Hope and Glory and appeared in the BBC drama New Tricks.
-He has also narrated the popular TV-am children's series The Shoe People (he provided all the voices for the characters) and supplied the voice of Zippi in the CITV animated television series Toucan Tecs.
+He narrated the TV-am children's series The Shoe People, where he also he provided all the voices for the characters.
+He supplied the voice of Zippi in the CITV animated television series Toucan Tecs.
 Whitchurch played Billy's dad in Elton John's West End stage adaptation of Billy Elliot from 5 December 2005 until 2 December 2006.
 He returned to the role from 2 June 2008 until 29 November 2008, and played the role on Broadway from 29 January 2010 until 2 May 2010.
-In 2008, he starred alongside other former The Bill actors, Cyril Nri and Russell Boulter in an episode of BBC1's Waking the Dead.
-In 2012, he starred alongside former Bros member turned actor Luke Goss in the feature film Interview with a Hitman (2012) written and directed by Perry Bhandal in which he played the British crime boss Tosca.
-Phil also played a character called "The Geordie", a hoodwinked thug, in the ITV drama Doors Open which was transmitted on Boxing Day 2012.
+In 2008, he in an episode of BBC1's Waking the Dead.
+In 2012, he appeared alongside Luke Goss in the feature film Interview with a Hitman (2012) written and directed by Perry Bhandal in which he played the British crime boss Tosca.
+Whitchurch also played a character called "The Geordie", a hoodwinked thug, in the ITV drama Doors Open which was transmitted on Boxing Day 2012.

 in 2013, he played the role of Alfred Chalmers in Ian Rankin's debut play Dark Road.
 In 2016, Whitchurch was cast as the Duke of Gloucester in the Talawa Theatre Company and Royal Exchange Manchester co-production of King Lear.
-Then in May 2020, he appeared in an episode of the BBC soap opera Doctors as Peter Wilson.
+In May 2020, he appeared in an episode of the BBC soap opera Doctors as Peter Wilson.